La Roque-Gageac Hotels

 Visit La Roque-Gageac

 La Roque Gageac is one of France's most beautiful villages.
-In a stunning position on the north bank of the Dordogne River, and backed by a steep hill / cliffs, with little to suggest that much has changed there in the last 300 years, La Roque-Gageac is truly the perfect picture postcard village.
+In a stunning position on the north bank of the Dordogne River, and backed by a steep hill / cliff, with little to suggest that much has changed there in the last 300 years, La Roque-Gageac is truly the perfect picture postcard village.
 It is about 8km from the historic town of Sarlat.

 Explore La Roque-Gageac